armory/docs/content/en/armory-cdaas/plugin-spinnaker.md

 - Registering your Armory Enterprise environment
 - Installing the Remote Network Agent (RNA) on your deployment target cluster
-- Connecting to Armory Cloud services
+- Connecting to Armory Continuous Deployments-as-a-Service
-- Installing the Project Aurora plugin
+- Installing the plugin
 - Deploying a "hello world" manifest

 ### Release notes

-For the Project Aurora release notes, see the [Armory Changelog](https://armory.releases.live/?labels=Armory+Deployments+Plugin).
+You can find the plugin release notes in the [Armory CDaaS release notes](https://armory.releases.live/ledger/embed/).

-## Requirements
+## {{% heading "prereq" %}}

 Verify that you meet or can meet these requirements before getting started.